Prolonged Adductor Canal Block in Perioperative Analgesia for Total Knee Arthroplasty in Elderly and Senile Patients: An Open Randomized Study

 Affiliations:

-- National Medical Research Centre “Treatment and Rehabilitation Centre”, Moscow, Russia
+- National Medical Research Centre “Treatment and Rehabilitation Centre”

 - Section: Original study articles